molily/molily.de/_posts/2020-11-21-testing-angular.md

   `input` event
 </aside>

-Using `HostListener`, the Directive lists for `input` event on the host element.
+Using `HostListener`, the Directive listens for `input` event on the host element.
 When the user changes the field value, the `inputHandler` method is called.

-This method gets the field value and checks whether it is over the threshold.
+The `inputHandler` gets the field value and checks whether it is over the threshold.
 The result is stored in the `overThreshold` boolean property.

 ```typescript
 @HostListener('input')